Michael Rockefeller's death in New Guinea in 1961 was initially ruled a drowning — but some believe he was actually

 His disappearance shocked the nation and prompted a manhunt of historic proportions.
-Years later, the true fate of the heir to the Standard Oil fortune was uncovered — and the story of Michael Rockefeller’s death was revealed to be more disturbing than anyone at the time imagined.
+Years later, the true fate of the heir to the Standard Oil fortune was uncovered — and the story of Michael Rockefeller’s death was revealed to be more disturbing than anyone could have imagined.

 Michael Rockefeller Sets Sail, Bound For Adventure

 Michael Clark Rockefeller was born in 1938.
 He was the youngest son of New York governor Nelson Rockefeller and the newest member of a dynasty of millionaires founded by his famous great-grandfather, John D. Rockefeller — one of the richest people who ever lived.

 Though his father expected him to follow in his footsteps and help manage the family’s vast business empire, Michael was a quieter, more artistic spirit.
 When he graduated from Harvard in 1960, he wanted to do something more exciting than sit around in boardrooms and conduct meetings.